-Women in Print: Andrea Pesci-Jones, Stylerite Label Corporation
+Women in Print and Promo: Andrea Pesci-Jones, Stylerite Label Corporation

 Stylerite Label Corporation, Rochester Hills, Mich.